-Since the corona pandemic, we have been in contact with the waiting families by phone, mail or digital meetings.
+Since July 2020, we no longer send new family files to CCCWA for matching.
+There are 25 families on our waiting list, 10 of which have already been matched.
+We are in contact with the waiting families by telephone, email or digital meetings.
 The situation is very uncertain for these prospective adoptive parents.